trevoronions/ECE-230L---Trevor-Onions-Reagan-Ovechka/lab11/README.md

 It divides the clock by 2*Count because each Flip-Flop divides the clock by 2, so as you chain more Flip-Flops together, the clock is divided further.
 Using the example from the lab assignment, if the initial clock is 100MHz, and there are two T Flip-Flops, the final clock value would be 100 / 2^2, or 100 / 4, which gives the expected output of 25MHz.

 ### 2 - Why does the ripple counter's output go to all 1s on the first clock cycle?
+The rippple counters output goes to all 1 because it is initialized as T=1 by default.

 ### 3 - What width of ripple counter would you use to get to an output of ~1KHz?
+10 because the the output is 2^count and 2^10 is 1024MHz and is approximately 1KHz